Boulder Public Library

 Public Projects, Library, Post-Tensioned Concrete, Administration, Renovation, Addition

 City of Boulder

 This 92,000 sf phased addition/ renovation includes a semi-circular glass and sandstone addition that doubled the size of the complex.

-Renovated areas include a 225-seat auditorium with enclosed projection booth; the Channel 28 studio and control room; departmental offices, classrooms and storage area.
+Renovated areas include a 225-seat auditorium with an enclosed projection booth; the Channel 28 studio and control room; departmental offices, classrooms, and storage area.

 An evaporative cooling system provides fresh, humid air, efficiently controlling the interior climate without the use of fluorocarbons.
 A system of catch basins was integrated into the landscape to prevent impurities in water runoff in parking areas from entering Boulder Creek.

 The Boulder Public Library received awards from the American Institute of Architects Colorado, AIA Colorado North Chapter, and AIA Western Mountain Region, the Rocky Mountain Masonry Institute Award, and was featured in an article in the October 1992 edition of Architecture magazine.
 Pinkard was awarded the Associated Builders and Contractors National Excellence in Construction, 1st place Eagle award.

 1st place, National Excellence in Construction Eagle Award.

 High levels of energy conservation and efficiency in all building elements: wall and ceiling insulation, glazing, electric lighting, mechanical system, controls, etc.

 High-performance glazing tuned by function and orientation.